Faculty and Staff

 - Applicants must submit a DEI statement as a mandatory part of the application portfolio

-The Academic Affairs Hiring Check List draws on inclusive excellence best practices originally developed in the AddRan College of Liberal Arts, recommended and supported by the DEI Committee, and refined following recommendations from the College Diversity Advocates.
-The Check List is an important tool for all hiring in Academic Affairs, enabling us to fulfill the strategic priority in Vision in Action: Lead On to promote the recruitment and retention of outstanding faculty and staff, especially faculty and staff who identify with populations who have been historically underrepresented in higher education.
+The Academic Affairs Hiring Checklist, with a pilot program beginning Fall 2021, draws on inclusive excellence best practices originally developed in the AddRan College of Liberal Arts, recommended and supported by the DEI Committee, and refined following recommendations from the College Diversity Advocates.
+The checklist is an important tool for all hiring in Academic Affairs, enabling us to fulfill the strategic priority in Vision in Action: Lead On to promote the recruitment and retention of outstanding faculty and staff, especially faculty and staff who identify with populations who have been historically underrepresented in higher education.

 To promote inclusion and equitable outcomes in everything that we pursue, the Inclusive Excellence Research Grant program supports practitioner research in existing programs, as well as new initiatives, to apply evidence-based research strategies and promote institutional and community change in Inclusive Excellence.